Smeueg/Dotfiles/README.md

 ## TODO
 ### Important
-* TRY OUT ALPINE LINUX
-* GET CONNMAN TO WORK (also make a connmantui in shell script)
+* make a connmantui in shell script

 ### Less Important but still important
 - Create a better dotfiles management script